avisha191/avisha191/README.md

 ## About Me

-B.Tech Computer Science student at VIT Bhopal University (CGPA 9.19/10), currently working as an AI & ML Intern at Venura Technologies.
+I'm a Computer Science undergraduate at VIT Bhopal University (CGPA 9.19/10) with a strong interest in software engineering, backend development, and building scalable applications.

-My primary interest is software engineering, particularly backend development, scalable systems, and problem solving.
-During my internship, I've been building enterprise Retrieval-Augmented Generation (RAG) applications using FastAPI, LangChain, and FAISS, while learning how to design software that is reliable, maintainable, and production-ready.
+Currently working as an AI & ML Intern at Venura Technologies, where I develop enterprise Retrieval-Augmented Generation (RAG) systems using FastAPI, LangChain, and FAISS.

-Outside of project work, I spend time solving DSA problems, learning system design, and contributing to open source.
+Outside of that, I spend time solving DSA problems, learning system design, and contributing to open source.

 ---